Common myths about appraising

-Myth: When the economy is doing well and the sales prices of homes are found to be rising by a certain percentage, the other properties in the vicinity can be expected to rise based on that same percentage.
+Myth: In a strong economy - when the values of homes in a given county are found to be increasing by a particular percentage - the values of individual houses in the area can be expected to increase by that same percentage.

 Have other questions about appraisers, appraising or real estate in Saint Louis County or Chesterfield, MO?Contact us

 Myth: Just seeing what the house looks like on its exterior gives a good idea of its cost.

 Fact: There are a number of different factors that conclude property value; these factors include area, condition, improvements, amenities, and market trends.
 An external inspection definitely can't provide all of the data needed.

 Myth: Since you're the one coughing up the cash for the appraisal when applying for the loan to buy or refinance real estate, you own the produced appraisal report.

 Fact: Unless a lender releases its interest in the appraisal report, it is legally owned by the lending company that purchased the appraisal.
 Home buyers have to be provided with a version of the report upon written request as per the Equal Credit Opportunity Act.